Fort William Augustus: Father Rale's War

+Father Rale’s War began on 25 July 1722 and lasted through 15 December 1725.

-On 23 July 1723, the village was raided again by the Mi'kmaq and they killed three men, a woman and a child.
-In this same year, the New Englanders built a twelve-gun blockhouse to guard the village and fishery.
+On 23 July 1723, the village was raided again by the Mi'kmaq, who killed three men, a woman and a child.
+The New Englanders promptly built a twelve-gun blockhouse to guard the village and fishery in response.

 In 1725, sixty Abenakis and Mi'kmaq launched another attack on Canso, destroying two houses and killing six people.